panaverse/learn-nextjs/step05_generating_static_params/README.md

 [dynamic params config](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#dynamicparams)

-Note: You can use the dynamicParams segment config option to control what happens when a dynamic segment is visited that was not generated with generateStaticParams.
+Note 1: You can use the dynamicParams segment config option to control what happens when a dynamic segment is visited that was not generated with generateStaticParams.

+Note 2: During next dev (i.e. running on local machine), generateStaticParams will be called when you navigate to a route.

+Note 3: During next build, generateStaticParams runs before the corresponding Layouts or Pages are generated.

+Note 4: During revalidation (ISR), generateStaticParams will not be called again.

 This replaces getStaticPaths of Next.js 12 with a simplified API. generateStaticParams doesn't require any context parameters.
 It runs at build time before the corresponding Layouts or Pages are generated.
 It will not be called again during revalidation (ISR).